reahl/reahl/reahl-doc/doc/tutorial/buildingblocks.rst

    adding a :class:`~reahl.web.fw.ViewFactory` to the :class:`~reahl.web.fw.UserInterface`), and then return the factory in case you need it further.

-Have you noticed how ``SomeWidget.factory()`` is used sometimes in the code so far, instead of just constructing the widget?
+Have you noticed how ``HelloPage.factory()`` is used :ref:`in the code for our Hello World app <the-simplest>`, instead of just constructing the widget?

 A web application has to be very economical about when it creates what.
-A :class:`~reahl.web.fw.Factory` is merely an object that can be used at a later time (if necessary) to create something--using the arguments passed when the :class:`~reahl.web.fw.Factory` was created.
+A :class:`~reahl.web.fw.Factory` is merely an object that can be used at a later time (if necessary) to create something -- using the arguments passed when the :class:`~reahl.web.fw.Factory` was created.

-When creating a :class:`~reahl.web.fw.UserInterface`, for example, it does not make sense to create all the :class:`~reahl.web.fw.ViewFactory` instances it could possibly have.
+When creating a :class:`~reahl.web.fw.UserInterface`, for example, it does not make sense to create all the :class:`~reahl.web.fw.View` instances it could possibly have.
 We rather specify how they will be created eventually, if needed.

-Understanding the lifecycle of all these mechanics will give you a deeper understanding if you're interested.
-That's explained next--but you can skip this bit though if you really want to.
+Understanding the lifecycle of all these mechanics is useful:

 The lifecycle of user interface mechanics
 -----------------------------------------

-The user interface elements of a Reahl application are created each time a request is received by the server.
-First the :class:`~reahl.web.fw.UserInterface` is created (and its ``.assemble()`` called.
-The :class:`~reahl.web.fw.UserInterface` then determines which of the :class:`~reahl.web.fw.View`\ s defined on it should be shown for the URL visited.
-Finally the :class:`~reahl.web.fw.View` is created with its page and all related :class:`~reahl.web.fw.Widget`\ s present on that page.
-The result of all this is sent back to the browser in the form of HTML and other files, but then all of these objects are thrown away on the web server.
+.. sidebar:: Test your understanding

    You may have wondered why `.factory()` was used in the `.assemble()` of the HelloUI, but not in the code of ReahllyBadPoem.
 Well, ReahllyBadPoem is a :class:`~reahl.web.fw.Widget` and in the code shown it is being constructed.
 It makes sense that as part of its own construction it should also construct all of its children :class:`~reahl.web.fw.Widget`\ s, doesn't it?
 Why wait any longer?

    Conversely, when a :class:`~reahl.web.fw.UserInterface` is instantiated, it does not make sense to immediately instantiate all of the :class:`~reahl.web.fw.Widget`\ s of all of the :class:`~reahl.web.fw.View`\ s it contains.
 After all the current user is only interested in one particular :class:`~reahl.web.fw.View` at this point.
 So the complications are necessary here.

+The user interface elements necessary to fulfil a particular request from a client browser are created briefly on the server for just long enough to serve the request, and are then destroyed again.

+This is what happens on the server to handle a request:

+ - First the :class:`~reahl.web.fw.UserInterface` is created (and its ``.assemble()`` called).
+ - The :class:`~reahl.web.fw.UserInterface` then
+   determines which :class:`~reahl.web.fw.View` (of the many defined on the :class:`~reahl.web.fw.UserInterface`) should be shown for the particular URL of the current request.
+ - Next, the relevant :class:`~reahl.web.fw.ViewFactory` is used to create the necessary :class:`~reahl.web.fw.View`, its page and all related :class:`~reahl.web.fw.Widget`\ s present on that page.
+ - The result of
+   all this is translated to HTML (and other things, such as JavaScript) and sent back to the browser
+ - Lastly, all of these objects are thrown away on the web server.